ioos/bio_mobilization_workshop/_episodes/04-gbif-nodes.md

   </a>

-# 2: Presentation on the Coroatian node
+# 2: Presentation on the Croatian node